woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

 How It Works
 ------------

 ``shp2pgsql`` converts a shapefile into a series of SQL commands that can be loaded into a database–it does **not** perform the actual loading.
-The output of this command may be captured into a SQL file, or piped directly to the ``psql`` command, which will execute the commands against a target database.
+The output of this command may be captured in a SQL file, or piped directly to the ``psql`` command, which will execute the commands against a target database.

 Preparation
 -----------